Silver demand. Why it’s increasing

 With so much talk about gold as a valuable investment commodity, we often forget about another precious metal that has proven its worth in the same markets.
 That metal is silver and the demand for it, as an investment and as an industrial material, is increasing more and more.
 From jewellery to smartphones, solar panels, solders and more, silver is becoming the rising star of many global markets.
-Many investors are even adding silver bars and coins to their investment portfolios.
+Many investors are even adding silver bars and silver coins to their investment portfolios.

 As technology develops and more uses for silver are discovered, more silver will be needed in

 the manufacturing process.
 According to data compiled by GFMS for the Washington-based Silver Institute, almost half of global silver consumption came from uses such as mobile phones, flat-panel TVs, solar panels and alloys and solders in 2016.
 This number is expected to increase as the need for more advanced electronics are developed, propelling silver demand skywards.